rondoval/GoHeishaMon/README.md

 * posting Heat Pump data to MQTT
 * changing settings on the Heat Pump
 * supports Home Assistant's MQTT discovery
-* emulation of the Optional PCB (not tested at all)
+* emulation of the Optional PCB

 GoHeishaMon can be used without the CZ-TAW1 module on a platform supported by Go.
 It requires a serial port connection to the Heat Pump.
 The new version is running as a daemon.
-As a consequence, the logs are no longer written to stdout, they end up in Syslog (and MQTT topic).
+As a consequence, the logs are no longer written to stdout, they end up in system log (and MQTT topic).

 #### Note